Supporting siblings of children diagnosed with a brain tumour

 This can impact their physical and mental health and also their education.

-The folowing tips and advice have been provided by those in our community who’ve experienced first-hand the impact a brain tumour diagnosis has on a sibling child.
+The following tips and advice have been provided by those in our community who’ve experienced first-hand the impact a brain tumour diagnosis has on a sibling child.

 Acknowledge their feelings